-- Maybe it’s that employee who’ve you provided the encouragement to give you the look or the comment or the text message about your leadership behavior.
+- Maybe it’s that employee who you have provided the encouragement – and permission – to give you the look or the comment or the text message about your leadership behavior.

 Leaders leading well will likely hit a guard rail or two along the way.
 But they won’t hit the same guard rail time and time again.

 Coaching Thoughts – For You and Your Peers